Kyle Kuzma

-Kyle Alexander Kuzma (born July 24, 1995) is an American professional basketball player for the Washington Wizards of the National Basketball Association (NBA).
+Kyle Alexander Kuzma (born July 24, 1995) is an American professional basketball player for the Milwaukee Bucks of the National Basketball Association (NBA).
 He played college basketball for the Utah Utes and was named first-team all-conference in the Pac-12 as a junior in 2016–17.
 Kuzma was selected in the first round of the 2017 NBA draft with the 27th overall pick, and he was named to the NBA All-Rookie First Team with the Los Angeles Lakers in 2018.
-He won an NBA championship with the Lakers in 2020 before being traded to the Wizards in 2021.
+He won an NBA championship with the Lakers in 2020 before being traded to the Washington Wizards in 2021.

 Early life

-Raised in the Flint, Michigan area, Kuzma is the son of Karri Kuzma, a high school shot put champion who attended college on a track scholarship.
+Born on July 24, 1995, in Flint, Michigan, Kuzma is the son of Karri Kuzma, a high school shot put champion who attended college on a track scholarship.
 He has a younger half-brother named Andre and a younger half-sister named Briana.
 Kuzma is biracial.
-Kuzma met his father only once as an infant, but viewed the father of his half-siblings, Larry Smith, as a father figure.
+Kuzma met his father, Larry Smith, only once as an infant, but viewed the father of his half-siblings as a father figure.
 Karri Kuzma and Smith put a toy basketball rim in the living room for Kyle when he was only two years old, thus igniting his passion for basketball.

 Kuzma has described Flint as "a really violent place [where] there's a lot of temptation to get into the streets."
 However, Kuzma described basketball as his "safe haven".
 Kuzma attended Swartz Creek Community Schools and transferred to Bentley High School in Michigan, where he averaged 17.9 points, 14.4 rebounds, 3.8 assists and 3.4 blocks per game as a junior.
 Kuzma sent tapes of his shooting at the YMCA to preparatory schools; Vin Sparacio, head coach at Rise Academy in Philadelphia, saw a 6 ft 6 in, 175 lb, raw player who had a great feel for the game, and immediately brought him in.
 As a high school senior at Rise Academy, Kuzma averaged 22 points and seven rebounds per game.
 Kuzma received offers to play with Division I schools including Connecticut, Iowa State, Tennessee, and Missouri, among others, before deciding on the University of Utah.